How to read a Jack's Flight Club email alert

 This is where we tell you exactly which websites are offering the fare and instructions on how to book it.
 Usually, this involves finding your dates on Google Flights by clicking the blue button, as shown in the example above.

 There may also be situations where we advise finding your dates directly on the airline’s website.
-In these cases, the blue button may look different. e.g ‘Find on Lufthansa’, or another airline instead.
+In these cases, the blue button may look different. e.g ‘Find on Lufthansa’, or another airline.

-Sometimes we advise booking with an online travel agent to get the cheapest price.
-In the example email, shown below, you can see there was a ‘step 2’ which recommended booking with an OTA through Momomdo.
+Sometimes we advise booking with an online travel agency to get the cheapest price.
+In the example email, shown below, you can see there was a ‘step 2’ which recommended booking with an online travel agency through Momondo (we will also suggest Skyscanner if that’s where you’ll find the cheapest prices).

 Stay in touch!

-Don’t forget to let us know if you do end up booking, we love reading all about your adventures!
+Finally, you can let us know if you do end up booking a trip by clicking on ‘Tell us if you book this trip’.
+We love reading all about your adventures!

-And, if you ever have any travel related questions or just feel like saying hello, make sure to drop us a message on one of our socials :-)
+And, if you ever have any travel-related questions or just feel like saying hello, make sure to drop us a message on our socials :-)

 You can visit our F.A.Q. page should you want some more information on our service.